 Though lacking the research base, knowledge content, and academic stature of what Mintzberg (1990) labels the 'the design school' of strategic management, developed and promoted by the faculty of Harvard Business School(HBS), collectively the supporters of the library of contemporary mainstream introductory real estate principles textbooks seem to mimic the strategic management design school supporters who "might contend that the model was good enough in 1965 and remains so today."
 (Mintzberg, 1990, p.
 180-1) Impliedly, the collection of the intro real estate principles texts would seem to echo the assertion by the authors of the primary Harvard Business School text that "The core idea of the book...has stood the test of time."
 (Christensen, et al, 1982, p. viii) Just as the HBS authors would claim that continuity reflected by multiple editions – six editions of Business Policy: Text And Cases were published between 1965 and 1987 (Mintzberg, 1990) – combined with continued course adoptions of that book, represent passing 'the test of time,' (Christensen, et al, 1982, p. viii) so, too, could real estate textbook publishers, authors, and faculty adopting those books assert that the introductory real estate principles textbooks, by virtue of multiple editions and widespread course adoptions, have passed 'the test of time.'

 Concluding that the introductory real estate principles textbooks have passed ‘the test of time’ does not follow from the facts and the analysis of those facts.
 Reviews of their content two decades ago (Roulac 1994) and a decade ago (Roulac and Distad, 2004) identified that the books collectively in their coverage were veering from what both property academics and professionals identified as primary topics to be covered.
-And the current introductory real estate principles textbooks manifest, even magnify the same troubling trends that were indentified 20 and 10 years ago.
+And the current introductory real estate principles textbooks manifest, even magnify the same troubling trends that were identified 20 and 10 years ago.
 (Roulac, 2003) Just as Mintzberg, (1990) in critiquing the design school of strategic management, as promoted by Harvard Business School faculty, observes, concerning the contemporary relevance of the core ideas emphasizing the determination and implementation of corporate strategy concludes, "But is does not, even in their own school," (Mintzberg, 1990, p.
 181) so, too, does the thinking reflected in the collective contents of the introductory real estate principles texts fall short of passing such a test.
 Significantly, Michael Porter, a coauthor of the very text whose authors proclaim "has stood the test of time" promulgated a view of strategy that departed from the HBS business policy core idea.
 Then, in subsequent years Harvard Business School Press, commencing with the Gary Hamel's and C. K. Prahalad's classic Competing For The Future, has published more than a score books - some by HBS faculty and some by strategy scholars and experts not directly affiliated with HBS - that directly challenge if not overtly contradict the core ideas of the HBS design school view of corporate strategy.
 Concurrently, many HBS professors authored books and articles in scholarly strategy and management journals that similarly challenge and contradict the core idea of corporate strategy as originally articulated in BUSINESS POLICY: TEXT AND CASES.